AsteriskAmpersand/Ice-Stable/README.md

 #### 【 Systems Changes 】 ####
 - Despawn time for item drops from Monsters increased to 30 minutes (up from 1 or 2 minutes).
   - > This was done to help avoid situations where a hunter has to choose between interrupting their epic fight or forfeiting their rightfully earned loot.
 This wasn't a very interesting decision, in our opinion.
+- Cutscenes:
-- Cutscene Skip option enabled on most cutscenes in the game.
-Given most players will be experiencing ICE as a second (or later) playthrough, this quality of life improvement should help shorten the time required to complete main story quests across all ranks.
+  - A cutscene skip option has been enabled on most cutscenes in the game.
+Given most players will be experiencing ICE as a second (or later) playthrough, this QoL improvement should help shorten the time required to complete main story quests across all ranks.
   - > This is still a work-in-progress feature.
 Some cutscene audio might not skip correctly due to not being defined by the game as cutscene audio.
+- Quest End Timer:
+  - The timer for returning to base can now be skipped by holding the "Cancel Animation" input for 2 seconds ("Options" on PS, "Menu" on XB, X on PC).
 - Astera Lift System:
   - Hunters can now utilize the lift system from the entrance of Astera, where they generally arrive after quests or expeditions (in front of the Resource Center).
   - When traveling to the "Tradeyard" using the lift system, the hunter will now arrive in the center of the Tradeyard.